enthru/redQmtech_notes/README.md

 <br /><br />

 **Note:**
-With my LTC2208 board you should use bitstream created from oneADC branch (see releases).
+With my LTC2208 board you can use bitstream created from oneADC branch (see releases and commentaries in the ports.xdc file in oneADC branch).
+Or just solder clock pin from adc board to FPGA board by wire.

 **Board pins:**
 ![alt text](https://enthru.net/wp-content/uploads/2024/09/qmtech_pins.jpg)